UsernameN0tAvailable/tcp_simulations/README.md

 ### Simulation Scripts

-In folder scratch/TcpBulkSend, the following scenario is implemented: 5 terminals make use of TCP to transfer data generated from a Bulk Send application.
+In folder scratch/TcpBulkSend, the following scenario is implemented: 5 terminals make use of TCP to transfer data generated from a Bulk Send Application.

-In folder scratch/TcpOnOff, the following scenario is implemented: 5 terminals use TCP to transfer data generated from an On/Off application.
+In folder scratch/TcpOnOff, the following scenario is implemented: 5 terminals use TCP to transfer data generated from an On/Off Application.

 ### Execution
 Setup and Configuration: